binaryphile/spree_dibs_1.3/app/views/spree/order_mailer/confirm_email.md

-{::options auto_ids="false"/}
+{::options auto_ids="false" /}

 Dear ,

-Thank you for placing your order at DidItBetter.com.
-Your order should be reviewed and processed within 24 to 48 hours.
-Once your order has been processed, you will receive an email from DidItBetter.com.
+Thank you for your DidItBetter.com Software order.

+Your order will be reviewed and processed within 24 to 48 hours.
+Once your order has been processed, you will receive an email confirmation.

-Please review and retain the following order information for your records.
+Please retain the following information for your records.

 **Billing address:**

-** End user address:**
+**End user address:**

 * * *